 No, a TrueScan MRI does not exposure you to harmful radiation, unlike other forms of imaging such as CT scans, PET scans, and X-rays.
 Our scans also do not use use intravascular contrast dyes.

+Almost everyone has some form of imaging abnormalities and findings.
+In many instances, though, these represent natural age-related changes or physical changes that are related to lifestyle or other modifiable factors.
+These findings may not require immediate clinical action, but they can provide clues to your associated risk of developing clinically-significant disease later in life.
 In the era of sitting and prolonged screen time (on computers, tablets, or watching television), TrueScan detects some level of spinal degeneration in almost every patient.
 Additionally, many people have benign lesions, which are often referred to as "incidental findings."
 These findings are documented and can be used as a baseline for comparisons in future scans, thereby minimizing the chance these benign findings are mistaken for something more serious later on and enabling the detection of subtle, concerning changes over time.

 The answer to this question is that it really depends.
 We utilize a 1.5T MRI for all of our scans.
-For whole-body imaging, 1.5T is preferred relative to 3T for a multitude of reasons.
-Although a 3T may be generally preferred for dedicated brain or joint studies, 3T performs worse for whole-body scans due to increased wavelength interference and a greater number of imaging artifacts, which reduces the quality of images.
+For full-body imaging, 1.5T is preferred relative to 3T for a multitude of reasons.
+Although a 3T may be generally preferred for dedicated brain or joint studies, 3T performs worse for full-body scans due to increased wavelength interference and a greater number of imaging artifacts, which reduces the quality of images.
 3T MRIs also increase body temperature 4x more than a 1.5T MRI, which reduces the number of images that can be acquired during the same amount of time.
-Therefore, 3T MRIs are typically better for single body part evaluations, whereas 1.5T MRIs are better suited for whole-body scans.
+Therefore, 3T MRIs are typically better for single body part evaluations, whereas 1.5T MRIs are better suited for full-body scans.

-Many people choose to get a TrueScan whole body MRI every 12 months to stay on top of their health or monitor any findings that were identified in previous scans.
+Many people choose to get a TrueScan full body MRI every 12 months to stay on top of their health or monitor any findings that were identified in previous scans.
 The radiologist who reads your scan will recommend a return date for a follow up scan according to your results.

 No. Our scan is intended to serve as an adjunct to, but not replace, other established evidence-based screening practices for early detection of specific malignancies, such as dedicated breast imaging, colonoscopy, Pap-smear screening, and low-dose chest CT for high-risk patients.